castacks/tartanair_tools/README.md

 This repository provides sample codes and scripts for accessing the training and testing data, as well as evaluation tools.
 Please refer to [TartanAir](http://theairlab.org/tartanair-dataset) for more information about the dataset.
 You can also reach out to contributors on the associated [AirSim GitHub](https://github.com/microsoft/AirSim).

-This dataset has been used to train the first generalizable learning-based visual odometry [TartanVO](http://theairlab.org/tartanvo/), which achieved better performance than geometry-based VO in challenging cases.
+This dataset was used to train the first generalizable learning-based visual odometry [TartanVO](http://theairlab.org/tartanvo/), which achieved better performance than geometry-based VO methods in challenging cases.
 Please check out the [paper](https://arxiv.org/pdf/2011.00359.pdf) and published [TartanVO code](https://github.com/castacks/tartanvo).

 ## Download the training data